Italian Turkey Quinoa Meatloaf

 You’ll love this heart-healthy Italian Turkey Quinoa Meatloaf!
 You might never go back to using breadcrumbs.

-When Kim asked me to participate in an event to raise awareness for heart disease, I knew it was something I wanted to take part in.
-Kim does this every year on the anniversary of her mom’s passing and I think it is such a great way to not only remember and honor her mom, but to also help other people realize that they may need to make some changes in their life.
+When I was asked to participate in an event to raise awareness for heart disease, I knew it was something I wanted to take part in.
+My friend Kim does this every year on the anniversary of her mom’s passing and I think it is such a great way to not only remember and honor her mom, but to also help other people realize that they may need to make some changes in their life.
+Here’s what Kim says:

 My family and my husband’s family both have a history of heart disease.
 It is almost hard to find a family that doesn’t.
 Ever since having kids, I find it even more imperative to protect my heart and my health.
 I want to be around for a long, long, long time.
 For my kids, for my husband, and for myself too.
 I selfishly want to see my children grow old, but I also know that they need me in their life.